theabhinavdas/ga-react/README.md

-# tawkto-react
+# ga-react

-A simple script which help integrate tawk.to chat into any react application
+A simple script to integrate Google Analytics into React Starter Kit projects.

 ## Getting Started